 Free shipping!
-We ship the lithographs free of charge, securely and with direct shipping.
+We ship the lithographs free of charge.

 Place an order with the invoice gateway — If you wish to place an order instead of processing payment directly, you can choose "Invoice gateway" from the list of payment methods during checkout.